 Learning about fascinating creatures is a passion of mine, and one of the most amazing creatures I’ve run across is the octopus.
 The description in the title above says it all – these animals are REALLY INTERESTING!!
 Be prepared to have your mind stretched in eight different directions!

-Octopuses have 3 hearts, because two pump blood to the gills and a larger heart circulates blood to the rest of the body.
-Octopuses have 9 brains because, in addition to the central brain, each of 8 arms has a mini-brain that allows it to act independently.
-Octopuses have blue blood because they have adapted to cold, low oxygen water by using hemocyanin, a copper rich protein.
+Octopuses have 9 brains because, in addition to the central brain, each of 8 arms has a mini-brain that allows it to act independently, and to explore more efficiently with their arms.
+Octopuses have 3 hearts, because two pump blood to the gills and a third, larger heart circulates blood to the rest of the body.
+Octopuses have blue blood because they have adapted to cold, low oxygen water by using hemocyanin, a copper-rich protein.

-Multiply this eight times for eight arms and we can see that the mini brains take a big load off the central brain.
-Each arm is controlled by an elaborate nervous system consisting of more than 40 million neurons connected to the octopus’s suckers.
+Multiply this by 8 for eight arms and we can see that the mini brains take a big load off the central brain.
+Each arm is controlled by a complex nervous system made up of more than 40 million neurons that are linked to the suckers, chromatophores, chemical sensors, etc. of the octopus.

 Researchers have found that 180 million neurons in the central brain are connected to more than 40 million neurons in each of the eight arms.

-We know octopuses have a lot of brain power – but how smart are they?
+We know octopuses are brainy – but how smart are they?
 Read my in-depth article to find out!
+(Hint: your average dog has only one brain!)

 Fun Fact!
-If an octopus loses an arm, it can regenerate a new one with mini-brain and all in 100 days!
+If an octopus loses an arm, it can regenerate a perfectly functioning replacement – complete with a new mini-brain – in 100 days!
 Read how – click here!

 For something different check out my article on the Koala’s brain – a mammal that has lost brainpower through natural selection – Why it Can Pay to be Dumb!